SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

   "SELECT SINGLE * FROM @itab AS tab INTO @DATA(line).
   ```
   - You cannot use deep and nested components of internal tables in `SELECT` statements.
-  - The type string is supported only if declared as a reference to the built-in dictionary type sstring.
+  - The type string is supported only if declared as a reference to the built-in dictionary type `sstring`.
 - A key advantage of using `SELECT` statements with internal tables as data sources is the access to ABAP SQL's extensive functionalities, like aggregate expressions.
 - They can serve as an alternative to the `READ TABLE` or `LOOP AT` statements if the ABAP SQL in-memory engine can process the data without requiring a database transfer.
 - Note the general rule: You should use `SELECT` with internal tables as a data source only when SQL functionality exceeds that of ABAP statements, such as in joins.
-For tasks achievable with ABAP statements, it's preferable to use them as they are optimized for internal tables and offer better performance.
+For tasks achievable with ABAP statements, it is preferable to use them as they are optimized for internal tables and offer better performance.

 **More information**:
 - [Restrictions](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensql_engine_restr.htm)